bombasticSlacks/3-skill/Combat.md

 If someone wants to perform something hostile and someone else is aware and able to stop them, the player does a [Reflexes](Game/Core/Agility#Reflexes) [Opposed Difficulty](Game/Core/Skills#Opposed%20Difficulty)([Reflexes](Game/Core/Agility#Reflexes)) test.
 If they succeed, they act first, otherwise the target does.

 ### Who Goes Next
-After any action in combat, the next character to act should be from the other group of [The Players](Game/Core/How-To-Play#The%20Players) and the [GM](Game/Core/How-To-Play#GM).
+After any action in combat, the next character to act should be from the other group of [Player Characters](Game/Core/Terminology#Player%20Character) and the [Game Master](Game/Core/Terminology#Game%20Master).

 > So if a GM controlled soldier attacks a player's character, the next character to act should be player controlled.